MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 ##### Steps to enable this option in your app

-1. In the app's registration screen, select the **Token Configuration** blade in the left to open the page where you can configure the claims provided tokens issued to your application.
+1. In the app's registration screen, select the **Token Configuration** pane in the left to open the page where you can configure the claims provided tokens issued to your application.
 1. Select the **Add groups claim** button on top to open the **Edit Groups Claim** screen.
 1. Select `Groups assigned to the application`.
     1. Choosing additional options like `Security Groups` or `All groups (includes distribution lists but not groups assigned to the application)` negates the benefits your app derives from choosing to use this option.
 1. Under the **ID** section, select `Group ID`.
-This results in Microsoft Entra ID sending the object [id](/graph/api/resources/group) of the groups the user is assigned to in the `groups` claim of the [ID Token](/entra/identity-platform/id-tokens) that your app receives after signing-in a user.
+This results in Microsoft Entra ID sending the object [id](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [ID Token](/entra/identity-platform/id-tokens) that your app receives after signing-in a user.
 1. If you're exposing a Web API using the **Expose an API** option, then you can also choose the `Group ID` option under the **Access** section.
-This results in Microsoft Entra ID sending the [Object ID](/graph/api/resources/group) of the groups the user is assigned to in the `groups` claim of the [Access Token](/entra/identity-platform/access-tokens) issued to the client applications of your API.
+This results in Microsoft Entra ID sending the [Object ID](/graph/api/resources/group) of the groups the user is assigned to in the groups claim of the [access token](/entra/identity-platform/access-tokens) issued to the client applications of your API.
-1. In the app's registration screen, select on the **Overview** blade in the left to open the Application overview screen.
+1. In the app's registration screen, select on the **Overview** pane in the left to open the Application overview screen.
 Select the hyperlink with the name of your application in **Managed application in local directory** (note this field title can be truncated for instance `Managed application in ...`).
 When you select this link you navigate to the **Enterprise Application Overview** page associated with the service principal for your application in the tenant where you created it.
 You can navigate back to the app registration page by using the *back* button of your browser.
-1. Select the **Users and groups** blade in the left to open the page where you can assign users and groups to your application.
+1. Select the **Users and groups** pane in the left to open the page where you can assign users and groups to your application.
     1. Select the **Add user** button on the top row.
     1. Select **User and Groups** from the resultant screen.
     1. Choose the groups that you want to assign to this application.
-    1. Click **Select** in the bottom to finish selecting the groups.
+    1. Select **Select** to finish selecting the groups.
     1. Select **Assign** to finish the group assignment process.
-    1. Your application now receives these selected groups in the `groups` claim when a user signing in to your app is a member of  one or more these **assigned** groups.
+    1. Your application now receives these selected groups in the groups claim when a user signing in to your app is a member of  one or more these **assigned** groups.
-1. Select the **Properties** blade in the left to open the page that lists the basic properties of your application.Set the **User assignment required?** flag to **Yes**.
+1. Select the **Properties** pane in the left to open the page that lists the basic properties of your application.Set the **User assignment required?** flag to **Yes**.

 > [!IMPORTANT]
-> When you set **User assignment required?** to **Yes**, Microsoft Entra ID checks that only users assigned to your application in the **Users and groups** blade are able to sign-in to your app.
+> When you set **User assignment required?** to **Yes**, Microsoft Entra ID checks that only users assigned to your application in the **Users and groups** pane are able to sign-in to your app.
 You can assign users directly or by assigning security groups they belong to.

 ---